guusj/books/Warbreaker_BrandonSanderson.md

 She hadn’t been prepared for her reception at T’Telir.
 Not at all.
 _Blessed Lord of Colors . . ._ she thought.
 Her soldiers pulled in tight around the carriage, as if wishing they could climb inside and hide from the overwhelming sight.
 T’Telir was built up against the shore of the Bright Sea, a large but landlocked body of water.
 She could see it in the distance, reflecting the sunlight, strikingly true to its name.
 A figure in blue and silver rode up to her carriage.
-His deep robes weren’t simple, like the monks wore back in Idris.
+His deep robes weren’t simple, like those the monks wore back in Idris.
 These had massive, peaked shoulders that almost made the costume look like armor.
 He wore a matching headdress.
 That, combined with the brilliant colors and complex layers of the robes, made Siri’s hair pale to an intimidated white.
 The figure bowed.
 “Lady Sisirinah Royal,” the man said in a deep voice, “I am Treledees, high priest of His Immortal Majesty, Susebron the Grand, Returned God and King of Hallandren.
 You will accept this token honor guard to guide you to the Court of Gods.”
 _Token?_ Siri thought.
-The priest didn’t wait for a response, he just turned his horse and started back down the highway toward the city.
+The priest didn’t wait for a response; he just turned his horse and started back down the highway toward the city.
 Her carriage rolled after him, her soldiers marching uncomfortably around the vehicle.
 The jungle gave way to sporadic bunches of palm trees, and Siri was surprised to see how much sand was mixed with the soil.
 Her view of the landscape soon grew obstructed by the vast field of soldiers who stood at attention on either side of the road.
 “Austre, God of Colors!” one of Siri’s guards whispered.
 “They’re Lifeless!”
 Siri’s hair—which had begun to drift to auburn—snapped back to fearful white.
 He was right.
 Under their colorful uniforms, the Hallandren troops were a dull grey.
 Their eyes, their skin, even their hair: all had been drained completely of color, leaving behind a monochrome.
 _Those can’t be Lifeless!_ she thought. _They look like men!_
 She’d imagined Lifeless as skeletal creatures, the flesh rotting and falling from the bones.
 They were, after all, men who had died, then been brought back to life as mindless soldiers.
 But these that she passed looked so human.
 There was nothing to distinguish them save for their lack of color and the stiff expressions on their faces.
 That, and the fact that they stood unnaturally motionless.
 No shuffling, no breathing, no quivers of muscle or limb.
 Even their eyes were still.
 They seemed like statues, particularly considering their grey skin.
 _And . . .
 I’m going to marry one of these things?_ Siri thought.
 But no, Returned were different from Lifeless, and both were different from Drabs, which were people who had lost their Breath.
 She could vaguely remember a time when someone back in her village had Returned.
 It had been nearly ten years back, and her father hadn’t let her visit the man.
 She did recall that he’d been able to speak and interact with his family, even if he hadn’t been able to remember them.
 He’d died again a week later.
 Eventually, her carriage passed through the ranks of Lifeless.
 The city walls were next; they were immense and daunting, yet they almost looked more artistic than functional.
-The wall’s top was curved in massive halfcircles, like rolling hills, and the rim was plated with a golden metal.
+The wall’s top was curved in massive half-circles, like rolling hills, and the rim was plated with a golden metal.
 The gates themselves were in the form of two twisting, lithe sea creatures who curved up in a massive archway.
 Siri passed through them, and the guard of Hallandren cavalrymen—who appeared to be living men—accompanied her.
 She had always thought of Hallandren as a place of death.
 Her impressions were based on stories told by passing ramblemen or by old women at the winter hearth.
 They spoke of city walls built from skulls, then painted with sloppy, ugly streaks of color.
 She’d imagined the buildings inside splattered with different clashing hues.
 Obscene.
 She’d been wrong.
 True, there _was_ an arrogance to T’Telir.
 Each new wonder seemed as if it wanted to grab her attention and shake her about by her eyes.
 People lined the street—more people than Siri had seen in her entire life—crowding together to watch her carriage.
 If there were poor among them, Siri couldn’t tell, for they all wore brightly colored clothing.
 Some did have more exaggerated outfits—probably merchants, since Hallandren was said to have no nobility beyond its gods—but even the simplest of clothing had a cheerful brightness to it.
 Many of the painted buildings did clash, but none of it was sloppy.
 There was a sense of craftsmanship and art to everything from the storefronts, to the people, to the statues of mighty soldiers that frequently stood on corners.
 It was terribly overwhelming.
 Garish.
 A vibrant, enthusiastic garishness.
 Siri found herself smiling—her hair turning a tentative blond—though she felt a headache coming on.